tjromack/tjromack/README.md

 Welcome.
-My projects aim to reflect my experience in the realm of everything programming, data, ML & AI tools/tech.
+My projects aim to reflect my exploration in the realm of programming, data, and everything in between.
 Please take a look around.
-You can contact me directly via email at tjromack@gmail.com for any reason.
+You may contact me directly at tjromack@gmail.com for any reason.

 <!---
 tjromack/tjromack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.